Sub Process

 • The same exit condition evaluates at the end of each instance; however, value(s) of the Request variable(s) used in the exit condition can change during an instance resulting in the exit condition to eventually evaluate as True.

-• An element configured in this mode shows the Loop icon in Process Modeler.
+• All active instances are terminated if an interrupting boundary-type event object triggers.
+An object configured in this mode shows the Loop icon in Process Modeler.

 • Instances of the Task are governed by the size of an array-type Request variable where a new instance is created for each item in this variable.
-For example, an array with 10 items will create 10 parallel instances of this Task that each contains data from its respective array index.
+For example, an array with 10 items will create 10 parallel instances of this function that each contains data from its respective array index.

 • The output from each instance can either be saved in the source Request variable or a new array-type Request variable.